 It was the priests and Levites of Israel who ate from the altar of sacrifice, in accordance with what the Scriptures specified.
 By faith in Messiah, we too have been grafted-in to the citizenship of Israel; and as a kingdom of priests, we too are to live according to Scripture, as they did.
 We too are to eat from the altar of sacrifice — to eat the True sacrifice, in remembrance of Him.

 We then see in verse 18 that the context is the eating of 'sacrifices.'
 Since the only legitimate sacrifices Believers today are to eat are the representative body and blood of Passover, we know Paul's comparison is one of eating a true passover sacrifice, compared with eating a substitute or false passover sacrifice.

 In verse 19, Paul reminds us that idols are nothing; that is, they have no power to defile or make unclean anything that is considered clean according to Scripture.

 In verse 20, as we keep in mind the context of this passage is fleeing from idolatry, Paul tells us what the Gentiles practice is sacrificing to devils, and is considered [koinonia; fellowship or communion; sharing or partaking together] with devils.

-Next, Paul will tell us in verse 21 what this 'fellowship with devils' is, that the Gentiles practice.
+Next, Paul tells us in verse 21 what this 'fellowship with devils' is, as practiced by the Gentiles.